-If they hear you speaking badly about their other parent, they may wonder how you feel about them as well.
+If they hear you speaking poorly about their other parent, they may wonder how you feel about them as well.

-You may need to vent about your ex but you do not need to do it in front of your child.
+You may need to vent about your ex, but you do not need to do it before your child.
 You have a lot of other options for venting:

 - With a friend

 - A counselor

 Let your child be a child; you do not need to trouble them with any anger or resentment you have.